-The Heritage Strategy 2013-2017 (2.13 MB), adopted by Council on 25 March 2014, provides a strategic framework to guide Council’s management of heritage matters over the next four years.
+The Heritage Strategy 2013-2017 (pdf), adopted by Council on 25 March 2014, provides a strategic framework to guide Council’s management of heritage matters over the next four years.

 Newcastle Heritage Policy

-The Newcastle Heritage Policy (106 KB), adopted by Council on 25 June 2013, provides a statement of commitment to the principles of best practice heritage management, and underpins the identification, preservation, conservation, celebration and promotion of the City's rich cultural heritage.
+The Newcastle Heritage Policy (pdf), adopted by Council on 25 June 2013, provides a statement of commitment to the principles of best practice heritage management, and underpins the identification, preservation, conservation, celebration and promotion of the City's rich cultural heritage.

 Our city has a long and proud history of recognising our heritage places.
 Since the 1980s we have actively engaged with our community to support, identify and protect our heritage, publishing heritage studies and reports to assist in caring for our heritage.

-In March 1984, we published the Newcastle Inner Areas Conseration Planning Study, prepared on behalf of Council by Suters Busteed Lester Firth Architects.
+In March 1984, we published the Newcastle Inner Areas Conservation Planning Study, prepared on behalf of Council by Suters Busteed Lester Firth Architects.
 You can source this in Local Studies.

 In 1988, we followed this with the Newcastle CBD Heritage and Urban Design Study, a ground-breaking urban design guideline which established some important planning principles for the city, such as preserving sight lines to the Christ Church Cathedral and preserving iconic heritage items such as Customs House, the Court House and the Post Office.
 It identified heritage listed items, and areas of special heritage significance in Newcastle East and Newcastle West.